hardwario/bc-website/content/doc/hardware/about-base-module.en.md

 ---
-title: Popis k Base Module
+title: About Base Module
 ---

 {{< hardware_intro "Base Module" base-module >}}
-Tento modul funguje jako praktická základna pro BigClown nody.
+This module works as a mechanical stand for a BigClown node.

-S výjimkou Battery Module můžete jakýkoliv jiný BigClown modul zasunout do standardizované zásuvky Base Module.
-Base Module můžete umístit na stůl (za použití gumových nožiček), nebo můžete použít speciální plastové klipsy pro umístění na DIN lištu, případně použít oboustranou lepící pásku pro připevnění na zeď.
+With the exception of Battery Module you can plug any other BigClown module into a standardized socket available on Base Module.
+This module can be used as a stand on a desk (four rubber feet assure stable position on a surface), mounted on a DIN rail using special plastic clips, or it can be sticked on a wall or other vertical surfaces using a double-sided tape.

-Další funkcí modulu je prototypovací prostor k pájení vašich vlastních obvodů.
+The additional feature of this module is a prototyping area for soldering your own circuits.
 {{< /hardware_intro >}}

-## Vlastnosti
+## Features

-  * Praktická základna pro BigClown nody
+  * Practical stand for BigClown module system
-  * Prototypovací prostor k pájení vlastních obvodů
+  * Prototyping area for soldering custom circuits
-  * Gumové nožičky (součást modulu)
+  * Rubber feet (included)
-  * Plastové klipsy pro montáž na DIN lištu (volitelné příslušenství)
+  * Plastic clips for a DIN rail mount (optional accessory)
-  * Rozsah provozních teplot: -20 až 70 °C
+  * Operating temperature range: -20 to 70 °C
-  * Rozměry: 88 x 55 mm
+  * Mechanical dimensions: 88 x 55 mm
-  * 10letá záruka
+  * 10-year warranty

 {{< hardware "Base Module" >}}